 Each MSFS student chooses one of the following fields of concentration.
 Each concentration includes 18 credits of coursework including at least one concentration-specific gateway/foundational course.
 Students may choose to specialize within a particular concentration by focusing coursework in a subfield.
-The requirements of each concentration include one three-credit “workshop” taken in the fall of the second year and five other courses specified by the particular concentration.

 There are four concentration options available within the MSFS degree:

 - Global Politics & Security (GPS)

 Designed to prepare students to be foreign affairs practitioners and analysts in an increasingly complex global environment, the GPS degree places a premium on breadth of knowledge across disciplines to include history, politics, economics and culture.
 It requires an understanding of the “drivers” of contemporary change: forces of globalization including information technology, the impact of values and nationalism on politics, demographics, resource scarcity and global warming among others.

 Students in this concentration are required to take at least 18 credits of courses approved for the concentration, including the 3-credit course, MSFS 570 – Navigating Global Landscapes, in the spring semester of year one.
 Concentrators must take at least 3 credits in each subfield and at least 9 credits in one primary subfield.

 - U.S. & Comparative Foreign Policy: includes courses on major policy issues and comparative foreign policy formulation.
 Focuses on other policy and implementation approaches and institutions charged with national policy making.

 - Security & Conflict Management: develops knowledge about the causes of international conflict, approaches for resolving conflict and the use of force and political tools in conflict management.
 Potential topics of focus may include proliferation, criminal mafias, civil strife in weak states and asymmetric threats on the national and multinational level.